Systems-Syndicate/.github/profile/README.md

 whilst utilising ambient UX design principles for the purpose of promoting social engagement.

 > As this is part of a uni course, you probably won't see anything public atm, maybe come back later! 🫠

+We have currently come up with a design that integrates the typical digital calendar into a regular chess board, creating a unique and interactive device that remains ambient and unobtrusive.

 ## Project Features
 - **Dual Functionality**: The chess board serves as a standard game board but seamlessly converts into a digital calendar when activated by an NFC tag.